 9-inch or 8-inch baking dish

-Heat the oven to 425°F and season the chicken: Put the chicken in a bowl and season with salt and pepper.
+- Heat the oven and season the chicken: Arrange a rack in the middle of the oven and heat to 425°F. Place the chicken in a bowl and season with salt and pepper.
 The most basic seasoning that this meat really needs is salt and pepper.
 At this point, if I'm not adding another sauce, I drizzle a little bit of olive oil over the meat too, to help it brown well in the oven.

-Spread the chicken in the baking dish.
-No need to grease the dish.
-Just lay the chicken inside.
+- Transfer the chicken to the baking dish: Place the chicken in a single layer in a 8 or 9-inch baking dish.
+No need to grease the dish, just lay the chicken inside.

-Remove the chicken from the oven and rest the meat, covered, for 10 minutes.
-Cover the baking dish with foil and let the chicken rest.
+- Rest the chicken: Remove the baking dish from the oven, cover with aluminum foil, and let the chicken rest for 10 minutes.
 This will help it be more tender.
 Eat and enjoy!